MyHouseIsBig/MyHouseIsBig/README.md

-### Hi there 👋
+### Hello there 👋

 <img align="right" src="https://i.imgur.com/XwyDbnQ.gif" alt="Illustration of me and my magic powers" />

-I’m an italian full-stack web developer.
-I'm the co-founder of [Wireguard](wireguard.pw), an hosting service that offers powerful secure servers at a very cheap price.
+I’m an  🇮🇹 italo-russian 🇷🇺  full-stack web developer.
+I'm self made and costantly working hard to get better at coding and to make more 💰💰💰.
 I'm currently open to job offers.

-- 📱  I’m currently working on some business projects.
-- 🤓 I’m currently learning advanced C# and ReactJS.
-- 💬  Ask me about Web Development, Javascript, Networking.
-- 📫  How to reach me: maxim.palotti@usco.it